Alex E. Blazer

 His poetry scholarship focused on the relationship between critical theory and American poetry in the 1970s and 1980s.
 His research on the contemporary American novel examines the relationship between postmodern culture and existential madness.
 Recently, he has published a journal article on the film Donnie Darko and presented conference papers on the graphic novel Fight Club 2 by Chuck Palahniuk, the television show Twin Peaks, and the debut novel A Short Film about Disappointment by Joshua Mattson.

-His administrative and service roles include Secretary of University Senate and Secretary of Executive Committee of University Senate, chair of the Master's Committee, and advisor of Sigma Tau Delta and The Film Club.
+His administrative and service roles include Secretary of University Senate, MA Coordinator, and advisor of Sigma Tau Delta and The Film Club.

 Quote of the Month